nhost/nhost-run-hello-world/README.md

 3. Calls the workflow [build-and-release-nhost-run.yaml](https://github.com/nhost-actions/workflows#build-and-release-nhost-runyaml) but only after the job "tests" succeeded (`needs: [test]`)

 After we have this workflow defined we can call it based on Github events to deploy to one environment or another.
 For instance, [release_production.yaml](.github/workflows/release_production.yaml) and [release_staging.yaml](.github/workflows/release_staging.yaml)

+## Step-by-Step Guide

+Ok, now that we know what we are trying to do and we have our workflows we need to configure the github repo and add some parameters.
+In particular we need:

+1. A secret called `NHOST_PAT`.
+You can head to [Creating a PAT](https://github.com/nhost-actions/authenticate#creating-a-pat) for details on how to get one.
+Once you have it head to your github repository -> settings ->  Security -> Secrets and Variables -> Actions and click on "New Repository Secret".